 The average salary for interpreters and translators was $49,320 a year.
 Whereas, the entry-level translators may be paid somewhat less in the range from $22,301-$72,017.

-Those who want to put up a career in teaching can start earning in the range of 10,000 to 20,000 rupees per month.
+Those who want to pick-start a career in teaching, can start earning in the range of 10,000 to 20,000 rupees per month.
 Candidates working with embassies can receive a compensation of 8,000 to 10,000 rupees per month.
 Translators are paid between 50 to 100 rupees per page.
 Interpreters generally earn around 300 to 500 rupees per hour.

 Professors in universities can earn up to 40,000 to 90,000 rupees per month in India.

 As you read above, pursuing a career in Hindi Literature is no longer just a dream, it could be a reality for Hindi literature lovers.
-So, you should not hesitate when entering the career in the Hindi literature as it may land you a lucrative career alternative that was not available years ago but is now in India and al over the world.
-If the national language is something that you want to excel in, know that it has much more renown and use than what has actually been publicized.
+So, you should not hesitate when entering a career in Hindi literature as it may land you a lucrative career alternative.
+If the national language is something that you want to excel in, know that it has much more renown and use than what has been publicized.